What Is a Root CA Certificate, and Where Can I Use It?

 On the web, trust is classified as Social and Technical Trust.

 Technical trust is always dependent on Social trust.
-However, to be a trusted or legitimate Root certificate authority, there are various things that need to be fulfilled.
+However, various things need to be fulfilled to be a trusted or legitimate Root certificate authority.
 For example, audits, public scrutiny, and other strict requirements.

-It is pretty obvious that if you are a new Certificate Authority (CA), you will start issuing certificates way before getting verified.
-The verification process is simple and straightforward!
-When your SSL certificates are used for enough time without any issue, you will get verified.
+It is obvious that if you are a new Certificate Authority (CA), you will start issuing certificates before getting verified.
+The verification process is simple!
+You will get verified when your SSL certificates are used for enough time without any issues.

 Once this happens, you will get the roots added to the root stores of various operating systems like iOS and Android.
 Thus, you become a trusted root certificate provider.

-By definition, a trusted root certificate is a special type of X.509 digital certificate.
+By definition, a trusted root certificate is a particular type of X.509 digital certificate.
 It can be used to issue other certificates.

 What Is the Lifespan of Root Certificates?

-If you are getting the message, “this site may be insecure,” it can be due to the fact that the lifespan of the certificate has depleted.
+If you get the message, “this site may be insecure,” it can be because the certificate’s lifespan has depleted.
 Usually, this happens only in the case of SSL certificates that are mis-issued or have security issues.

-In the case of the root certificate, it is highly unlikely as the age of these certificates is more than the SSL certificate.
+In the case of the root certificate, it is doubtful as the age of these certificates is more than the SSL certificate.
 An SSL certificate has a lifespan of 2 years, whereas the lifespan of a root certificate is 25 years or more.

 How Does the Browser Know if the SSL Certificate Is Legit?